stephabauva/tweets_sentiment_analysis/README.md

 #Tweets sentiment analysis with Flask and Docker

-This repository provides the necessary files to run an Flask application allowing the user to enter a tweet and classify it.
+This repository provides the necessary files to run a Flask application that classify tweets into 3 labels:
 0 - hate speech \
 1 - offensive  language \
 2 - neither